 How to Attach a Snap Swivel

-Assuming you would like a blog post discussing how to attach a snap swivel: A snap swivel is a type of fishing gear used to help keep the fish on the line once it has been hooked.
+Assuming you would like a blog post discussing how to attach a snap swivel: A snap swivel is a fishing gear used to help keep the fish on the line once it has been tied to hook.
 So It consists of a small metal ring with a hinge that opens and closes.

 The snap part of the name comes from the fact that this hinge can be opened and closed quickly, which makes it easier to change out lures or baits.
 The swivel part refers to the small ball bearing inside the ring that allows it to rotate freely.
 This prevents the line from becoming twisted or tangled.

-There are many different ways to attach a snap swivel, but one of the most popular methods is using a simple overhand knot.
+There are many ways to attach a snap swivel, but one of the most popular methods is using a simple overhand knot.
 To do this, start by threading the end of your fishing line through the eyelet of the snap swivel.
-Then, make an overhand knot by passing the end of the line back over itself and through the loop that has formed.
+Then, make an overhand knot by passing the end of the line back over itself and through the formed loop.

 Pull tight and trim any excess line.
 You can also use other types of knots, such as an improved cinch knot or unit knot.
 But an overhand knot will usually suffice.